ejane24/cardano-did/README.md

 # Cardano DID method (Draft)

 ## Introduction
 Cardano is a public blockchain platform.
 It is open-source and decentralized, with consensus achieved using proof of stake.
 It can facilitate peer-to-peer transactions with its internal cryptocurrency, Ada.
-Cardano DID method is a proposed implementation of DID for the Cardano Blockchain and provides a concrete specification for Cardano-specific DID.
+Cardano DID method is a proposed implementation of Decentralised ID (DID) for the Cardano Blockchain and provides a concrete specification for Cardano-specific DID.
 This method is valid for both the Cardano mainnet and testnet.

 ## Cardano DID Scheme
 The ABNF notation for DIDs used in the Cardano DID method is as follows: